ML-based approach to classification and generation of structured light propagation in turbulent media: Supplementary Analyses and Numerical Details

 where $\mathcal{F}$ denotes the discrete Fourier transform on the periodic grid.
 To reduce this two-dimensional function to a one-dimensional profile, we define $\bar p(r)$ by averaging $p(\delta)$ over all shifts $\delta$ with the same Euclidean radius $r:=|\delta|$, where $r$ is measured in pixels.

 We then define the correlation length by

 with the convention $l_c=r_{\max}$ if $\bar p(r)\ge e^{-1}$ for all $r\le r_{\max}$.
-For the current default setting $(z,\sigma_0,l_0)=(5,1,1.5)$, computed from $n=150$ realizations of the OAM code $1101$ on the $2048\times2048$ grid, we obtain
+For the current default setting \ak{$(z,\sigma_0,l_0)=(5,1.1,1.5)$}, computed from $n=150$ realizations of the OAM code $1101$ on the $2048\times2048$ grid, we obtain

-with observed values ranging from $44$ to $79$ pixels.
+with observed values ranging from \ak{$47$ to $87$ pixels}.
 The propagated speckle pattern is thus well resolved numerically.
-The corresponding radial ACF profile, histogram, and summary statistics are reported in Figure~\ref{fig:acf_validation_isml} and Table~\ref{tab:acf_validation_isml}.
+The corresponding radial ACF profile, histogram, and summary statistics are reported in \ak{Fig.~\ref{fig:acf_validation_isml}} and Table~\ref{tab:acf_validation_isml}.